 The Rise of DePIN and Data-as-Value Models

-Over the past decade, the digital economy has undergone a profound transformation.
-Cloud computing, edge networks, and blockchain technology have gradually shifted the world away from centralized infrastructure toward distributed, user-powered systems.
+Over the past decade, the digital economy has undergone a profound structural shift.
+Cloud computing, edge networks, and blockchain technologies have steadily moved the world away from centralized infrastructure toward distributed, user-powered systems.

 From Infrastructure as a Service to Infrastructure as a Network